JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 " If I have seen farther than others, it is because I have stood on the shoulders of giants. " - Isaac Newton

+## Contact
+If you have any questions, suggestions, errors or need information/training about the plugin, please contact: jvpjoaopimentadev@gmail.com

 ## License
 [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.html)